 Take Action To Prevent a Google Business Profile Photo Disaster

 Step 1: Take Control of the Google Business Profile Listing

 First things first: claim the Google Business Profile – if you haven’t already done so.
 This ensures no one else will falsely claim the listing, and allows you to verify and update the contact information, business details, location, and images for consistency across the web.

 Next, choose which photos you’d like to upload to represent the business online.
 Keep in mind that Google often favors images of real stores and business locations over stock photos, logos, or images that contain a lot of text.
 Clear, high-resolution, relevant pictures that look great on any device have a better chance of being displayed alongside the business in search results.

 Once you’ve uploaded several images you can recommend which photo should be displayed next to the company name when someone searches on Google.
 Clicking on the three-dot menu icon allows you to set the preferred profile image and cover photo.
 However, Google can override the preferences if another image better informs searchers about what the business offers.
 For best results, select an image of the actual business or its products rather than a brand logo.

 Step 4: Monitor & Report Off-Brand Content

 Of course, another option is to entrust online reputation management to experienced professionals.
-Let Advice Local manage Google My Business and handle the maintenance and monitoring, while you focus on things that make you money.
+Let Advice Local manage Google Business Profile and handle the maintenance and monitoring, while you focus on things that make you money.
+Learn more today!

-Have you come across any Google My Business photo mishaps?
+Have you come across any Google Business Profile photo mishaps?
 Comment below and share.